 This is point is well illustrated by the Cardassians treatment of those colonists who refused to leave.
 This document will continue with the example of the colonists at Dorvan 5 as they were the first to be moved for the change.
-These colonists proved the old adage that working for something can give it greater value, for when Captain Picard tried to offer them other planets very like the one they were on he was told these colonists had searched for the right planet for "...200 years...[and that]...This planet holds a deep spiritual significance for us..."(Allen 1994).
-It was this reason that Anthwara, the leader of the colony, found impossible to negotiate.
-And his people agreed with him.
+These colonists proved the old adage that working for something can give it greater value, for when Captain Picard tried to offer them other planets very like the one they were on he was told these colonists had searched for the right planet for "...200 years...[and that]...This planet holds a deep spiritual significance for us.."(Allen 1994).
 So while Picard was under delicate negotiations in the hopes he wouldn't have to force them to leave, a Cardassian survey team shows up with not subtly.
 They didn't understand why the colonists were still there and they didn't make any effort to make it less awkward, it was a bit like having ones home foreclosed and the new owners showing up to look around while the current owners are sitting down to dinner.